TheWidlarzGroup/reanimated2-slider-article/README.md

 The repository contains all the code of the application that we are building in this article: https://thewidlarzgroup.com/reanimated2-slider/

+:grey_exclamation: The article described the usage of reanimated v2 when it appeared.
+Currently, v3 is available.

 ### Starter instalation

 Do this part if you want to code along with the article from beginning